Epithelium: Glandular tissue

 Glandular tissue is the type of epithelium that forms the glands from the infolding of epithelium and subsequent growth in the underlying connective tissue.
 They may be specialized columnar or cuboidal tissues consisting of goblet cells, which secrete mucus.
+Several glands contain myoepithelial cells that help in the contraction needed for secretion.
 There are two major classifications of glands: endocrine glands and exocrine glands: